ppenalver/egeo-cli/README.md

 ## About this Repo

-This repo includes the components, services, and utilities built in Angular.
-The library is compiled with AoT for distribution and each component is provided as a module that can be imported separately in your project.

-We are also using [HMR](https://github.com/AngularClass/angular2-hmr) and [DLL](https://robertknight.github.io/posts/webpack-dll-plugins/) to dramatically speed your builds.

-* Documentation website (soon)
+This repo includes the code of egeo-cli that parse code and generate README.md files.

 ## Getting Started